Phoenix Solar – Everything You Need to Know

 #1 Are Solar Panels Worth it in Phoenix?

 * Note that these are estimated values for informational purposes only, and do not take into account the full complexity of all financial projections.
 They also only apply to cash purchases, which means your numbers will be different if you lease your system or pay for it with a loan (factoring in interest).
 This estimate was made for a 5kW solar array for a homeowner.

 #2 Options for Buying Solar Panels in Phoenix

 There are numerous financial advantages to going solar in Phoenix right now and with our guide you will find a great system that will save you money over the short and long term.

 You’ll have a lot going for you if you are able to purchase your solar panel system with cash in Phoenix.
 This is because you will be able to take full advantage of all financial incentives available to you such as rebates, tax credits, and tax exemptions.
 Don’t forget, though, that you will still have to pay a very large sum of money up front before you are able to get those rebates back!

-With cash, you’ll be spending about $16,283 on your new 5kw system out of pocket during the first year that you install it.
+With cash, you’ll be spending about $16,283 before incentives on your new 5kw system during the first year that you install it.
 After this big upfront payment, however, you’ll be able to capture savings from several areas.
 You will be able to get the 30% tax credit on your first year’s taxes which will be good for $4,884.
 If you purchase your system through one of your utilities (Salt River Power) partners then you can also get a free power inverter included in your system worth $2,500!
 This could bring your total cost down to around $8,899.
 Throw in your estimated $1,086 in electricity savings during your first year and you will be saving even more!

 Leasing solar panels is a low cost, low reward option for installing solar.
 Basically, you will be contracting a solar installer to place solar panels on your roof to generate power for you in exchange for a monthly lease agreement payment.